Baby Head Cemetery: Mystery

 Several versions of the story have been told, and the timeline is different in these newer tales.
 Llano historian Goldie S. Conley did the research for the state marker now located at the cemetery.
-She also authored a book, Cherokee Creek Country.
+She also wrote a book, Cherokee Creek Country.
 Her research put the date in the 1850s, as stated on the marker.
 Another book which gives this earlier date is Canyon of Eagles by C.L.
 Yarbrough.
 According to The Handbook of Texas, c.
 1952, Babyhead Mountain was named about 1850.

 Others put the date at about 1873, including John E. Conner, who was born in 1883 and grew up in the area hearing the stories from those who had been there.
 Llano historian Alline Elliot also puts the date in 1873, citing stories from her late husband, Sidney.
 He had worked for a man who, as a teen, actually went with the party to search for the baby.
 Alline even gives a names to the individuals involved, stating the baby's name was Mary Elizabeth, and the father Bill Buster.